Nursing Interventions for Acute Pain Management

 More commonly known as muscle relaxants, GABA receptor agonists work best on neuropathic pain and muscle spasms.
 These drugs block the transmission of pain impulses and can decrease spasticity.

-It may take time and trial and error to find a regimen that works.
-The nurse's role in the assessment and evaluation of different nursing interventions for acute pain plays a crucial role in helping patients be as comfortable as possible.
-Most importantly, the nurse must advocate for patients who are struggling with pain management in the acute care setting.
+Finding a regimen that works may take time and trial and error.
+The nurse’s role in assessing and evaluating different nursing interventions for acute pain plays a crucial role in helping patients be as comfortable as possible.
+Most importantly, the nurse must advocate for patients struggling with pain management in the acute care setting.

 Ask yourself...